sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

     make -s V=0

+  (Note that the above uses the syntax of setting a Makefile variable.)

 - :envvar:`SAGE_CHECK` - if set to ``yes``, then during the build process, or when installing packages manually, run the test suite for each package which has one.